What Is Volume vs. Market Cap and How Do They Impact You?

 Market Cap vs. Volume Crypto Ratio

-The volume-to-market-cap ratio is a tool used to analyze trading activity concerning a cryptocurrency’s total value.
+The volume-to-market-cap ratio analyzes trading activity concerning a cryptocurrency’s total value.

 A high volume-to-market-cap ratio could indicate much trading interest relative to the coin’s market value, possibly signaling that traders actively engage with that asset.
 A lower ratio might suggest less trading activity, which could mean limited liquidity or investor interest.